 - English

-- maths
+- Maths

-- science
+- Science

-- history
+- History

-- geography
+- Geography

-- modern foreign languages
+- Modern Foreign languages

-- design and technology
+- Design and Technology

-- art and design
+- Art and Design

-- music
+- Music

-- physical education
+- Physical education

-- citizenship
+- Citizenship

-- computing
+- Computer Science

-Schools must provide religious education (RSHE) and sex education from key stage 3 but parents can ask for their children to be taken out of the whole lesson or part of it.
+We also provide religious education (RE) and relationship, sex and health education RSHE at key stage 3.
+Parents can ask for their children to be taken out of the whole lesson or part of RSHE.
+Easthorpe School also teaches Life Skills including Independence Plus.